reportportal/logger-java-rest-assured/README_TEMPLATE.md

 }
 ```

-> **NOTE**: If you have more than one suite in your execution then it will mean REST Assured will be initialized over and over again with
+> **NOTE**: If you have more than one suite in your execution then it will mean REST Assured will be initialized over
-> the Logger and you will get log duplication in the following suites.
-You can apply `RestAssured.reset();` before the filter adding to avod
+> and over again with the Logger and you will get log duplication in the following suites.
+You can apply
-> that.
-But this also means you will have to configure REST Assured anew each suite.
+> `RestAssured.reset();` before the filter adding to avoid that.
+But this also means you will have to configure
+> REST Assured anew each suite.

 ### Sanitize Request / Response data